 Real Cost Comparison: Is Premium Feed Worth It?

 We tracked our spending carefully to help you budget.
-Based on retail pricing analysis and feed cost data from McClure Agricultural research (mcclureag.com), here is the breakdown for a flock of 6 hens.
+Here is the breakdown for a flock of 6 hens.

-Note: Annual cost calculations assume an average consumption of 110-120 lbs of feed per hen yearly (approx. 1/4 to 1/3 lb daily).
-While this guide focuses on layers, if you’re raising meat birds, check our broiler feed consumption calculator for different cost projections.
-Bag Sizes Vary: Note that while 50lb bags are standard for farm brands (Kalmbach, New Country Organics), some boutique brands like Mile Four, Scratch and Peck, or DuMOR often sell in 40lb or 45lb bags, effectively increasing the price per pound.
+Note: Annual cost calculations assume an average consumption of 110 to 120 lbs of feed per hen yearly (approximately 1/4 to 1/3 lb daily).
+Bag sizes vary: while 50lb bags are standard for farm brands, some boutique brands sell in 40lb or 45lb bags, effectively increasing the price per pound.

 Feeding Guidelines